Fourier Compressor: Frequency-Domain Visual Token Compression for Vision-Language Models: Conclusion

 \section{Conclusion}

-In this paper, we propose Fourier-VLM, an efficient and effective approach for vision token compression of Vision-Language Models within the frequency domain.
-By integrating our Frequency Feature Compressor (FFC) into both LLaVA-v1.5 and Qwen-VL series, Fourier-VLM strikes an excellent balance between performance and efficiency.
-It retains over 96\% average accuracy across 8 image-based benchmarks while using only 6.25\% of the original vision tokens, additionally reducing FLOPs to 16.16\% and speeding up inference by 31.2\%.
-Our approach also generalizes well across model architectures and input resolutions, and demonstrates promising zero-shot capability on video understanding tasks.
-These results highlight a favorable trade-off between cost and performance, enabling more efficient deployment of VLMs in practical scenarios.
+In this paper, we propose \textbf{Fourier Compressor}, an efficient, effective, and highly generalizable framework for vision token compression in Vision-Language Models.
+Motivated by the non-uniform frequency distribution of semantic information, our method significantly reduces frequency-domain redundancy from visual representations.
+Empirically, it achieves a favorable trade-off between performance and efficiency: Without introducing any additional parameters, it preserves over 96\% average accuracy across eight image-based benchmarks while retaining only 6.25\% of the original visual tokens, leading to a substantial reduction in FLOPs to 16.16\% and an inference speedup of 31.2\%.
+Seamlessly integrated into both the LLaVA-v1.5 and Qwen-VL series, Fourier Compressor exhibits strong generalization across model architectures, and further demonstrates promising performance on video understanding tasks.
+These results collectively highlight a favorable trade-off between computational cost and model performance, facilitating more efficient and scalable deployment of VLMs in real-world scenarios.